StackTips

 The primary difference between an abstract class and an interface is that an interface can only possess a declaration of public static methods with no concrete implementation while an abstract class can have members with any access specifiers (public, private, etc) with or without a concrete implementation.

-Another key difference in the use of abstract classes and interfaces is that a class that implements an interface must implement all the methods of the interface while a class that inherits from an abstract class doesn’t require implementation of all the methods of its super class.
+Another key difference in the use of abstract classes and interfaces is that a class that implements an interface must implement all the methods of the interface while a class that inherits from an abstract class doesn’t require the implementation of all the methods of its super class.

 A class can implement multiple interfaces but it can extend only one abstract class.